guycipher/k4/README.md

     <h1 align="left"><img width="88" src="graphics/k4-v2.png"></h1>
 </div>

 K4 is an open-source, high-performance, transactional, and durable storage engine based on an LSM (Log-Structured Merge) tree architecture.
-This design optimizes high-speed writes, making it ideal for modern data-intensive applications.
+This design optimizes high-speed writes and reads, making it ideal for modern data-intensive applications.

 ### Benchmarks
 ```